 Heck, there’s a whole section in the app covering the software versions and updates for your Philips Hue devices (it’s under Settings):

 When you first setup your Philips Hue motion sensor, it might start to update soon after getting it setup.
 During this time, the motion sensor may not work fully – or at all.
 This is normal, but sometimes the update can take quite a few minutes (allow up to 30 minutes, in my experience) – meaning that your sensor may be ‘not working’ during this time:

 The same is true later on, too: if your Hue motion sensor is ‘having issues’ or ‘not triggering’, double check the software updates page of the Hue app to rule out it being caused by a sporadic product update.
 Usually the app does ask you before installing updates, but someone else with the app may have accepted the updates without you knowing

 One of the things that’s both good – and annoying! – about the Philips Hue motion sensor is that it has a dusk filter, also known as a daylight filter.
 What this means is that it might not trigger when there’s a lot of daylight around.

 This sort of makes sense, because you probably won’t want all your lights coming on in broad daylight when there’s no need for the lights to be turned on.
 This is the same idea as an outdoor motion/security light which also doesn’t come on during the daytime.

 You can tell if this is ‘affecting’ your Hue motion sensor in the Hue app.
-If it says “Inactive” and “Sufficient daylight” under the device (accessible in the Accessory Setup section), it’s intentionally ‘disabled’.
+If it says “Inactive” and “Sufficient daylight” under the device (accessible by going to Settings then Accessories in the Hue app), it’s intentionally ‘disabled’.